gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-network-computational-power.md

 In summary, research suggests that the Transformer does not align with any of the major classes of the Chomsky hierarchy.
 Rather, results indicate that Transformers correspond to a limited parallel computational model, echoing the early idea that the attention mechanism has limited sequential processing abilities <d-cite key="tran2018hierarchy,dehghani2019ut" />.
-In particular, Merrill and Sabharwal's findings indicate that, under reasonable assumptions, there are many problems for which Transformers cannot generalize.
+In particular, Merrill and Sabharwal's findings indicate that, under reasonable assumptions<d-footnote>For example, logspace-uniform $\text{TC}^0 \neq \text{NP}$.
+See Section 2 of Merrill's paper.</d-footnote>, there are many problems for which Transformers cannot generalize.
 For instance, it would be impossible for an encoder-only Transformer such as BERT <d-cite key="devlin2019bert" /> to achieve perfect generalization on the [Boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) (SAT).
 Likewise, a similar statement can be made about decoder-only Transformers like GPT <d-cite key="brown2020gpt" />.
-Specifically, no such an LLM would be able to correctly answer the question “Is the Boolean formula $$X$$ satisfiable?” for arbitrary $$X$$ with a simple yes-or-no answer, since that would imply a computational budget of a single step.
+Specifically, no such an LLM would be able to correctly answer the question "Is the Boolean formula $$X$$ satisfiable?" for arbitrary $$X$$ with a simple yes-or-no answer, since that would imply a computational budget of a single step.
 Importantly, this limitation is not confined to the SAT problem; rather, it extends to *any problem of equivalent complexity*.

 ## Are there more powerful models?

 Several approaches have been adopted to overcome the limitations of conventional architectures and create more powerful models.
 One of them, which we have already mentioned, is memory-augmented neural networks <d-cite key="das1992stack,grefenstette2015transduce,hao2018context,joulin2015inferring,suzgun2019memory,dusell2023nstack,graves2014ntm,rae2016scaling" />.
-In general, these networks are constructed by equipping a recurrent neural network with some kind of differentiable memory, usually with the goal of emulating a stronger kind of automaton.
+In general, these networks are constructed by equipping a recurrent neural network with some kind of differentiable memory, typically with the goal of emulating a stronger kind of automaton.
 Another approach is based on the very observation that, while the computational budget of a neural network is often constant, some problem instances are harder than others and may thus require more computation.
 With this in mind, researchers have proposed several dynamic computation schemes for neural networks <d-cite key="graves2017act,dehghani2019ut,banino2021pondernet" />, which allow them to adapt the amount of computation according to the input.
-However, these approaches often result in models that are complex, difficult to scale, or that do not beat Transformers in practical tasks.
+However, these approaches often result in models that are complex, difficult to scale, or that do not beat Transformers on practical tasks.
 This raises a question: is there a simple model that is both powerful and efficient, encompassing both parallel and sequential computation?
 This query motivated me to start my own investigation during my undergraduate studies.
-Let’s briefly explore it.
+Let's briefly explore it.

 One interesting line of research investigates the use of differentiable optimizers as neural network layers.
 The main idea is to use a parameterized optimization procedure as a part of the forward pass of a neural network and then differentiate through it such that its parameters can be learned.